woggle/GPU-Programming-Assignment/README.part2.md

 For all of these serial codes, you can copy the supplied .cu file and make corresponding your changes to your Makefile to use one of the supplied serial codes in your project.

+## Changelog

+2016-11-18: edit `forward_subst.cu` to accept no arguments when the fixed example is enabled;
+clarify how the fixed example is enabled for `2d_convolve`.

 # Breadth-First Search

 [Wikipedia article](https://en.wikipedia.org/wiki/Breadth-first_search).